-Anne Shibley, Assistant Principal
+Anne Shibley, Principal

-Kimberly Burns, Kindergarten Teacher
+Gina Centanni, Kindergarten Teacher

 Samantha Kelly, First Grade Teacher

 Samantha is a Bay Area native.
 She grew up in Marin County before venturing over to the East Bay for school.
-She received a BA in Liberal and Civic Studies and Masters degree in Education from Saint Mary’s College of California.
+She received a B.A. in Liberal and Civic Studies and Master's Degree in Education from Saint Mary’s College of California.
 Her studies focused on social justice in elementary schools, leading her to recognize that education is truly the best way to create change within our world.
 She is passionate about creating a positive, safe, and loving environment for her students.

-Andrea Renton, Transitional Kindergarten Teacher
+Andrea Renton, Second Grade Teacher

 Andrea is a Bay Area native who grew up in Pleasanton.
 She loves making people laugh and seeks for everyone to feel accepted and loved.
-This will be her second year teaching transitional kindergarten.
 She fell in love with teaching as a preschool teacher, but quickly moved to elementary school as she was motivated to be a part of children's academic journeys.
-Andrea is looking forward to building a nurturing and creative classroom that focuses on social and emotional growth as well as academia.
+Andrea is looking forward to building a nurturing and creative classroom that focuses on social and emotional growth as well as rigor academia.
 Andrea is passionate about instructing hands-on and using innovative lessons that allow students to be interactive.
-She is a student at National University, earning her Master's and credentials in Elementary Education with a concentration in Global Context.
+She earned her Master's Degree in Education Best Practices from National University.

-Sofia Sanchez, Kindergarten Teacher
+Sofia Sanchez, First Grade Teacher

 Sofia has been passionate about helping youth since she was fourteen.
 A San Francisco native, born and raised in the Mission District, she started working at the Mission Neighborhood Health Center as a teenager and fell in love with educating youth.
+This will be her third year teaching at OnePurpose School.
 Before starting at OnePurpose, she worked for five years at Up On Top after-school and summer programming creating fun, educational and engaging activities for students in the Tenderloin.
 She graduated from Sacramento State University with a double major in Recreation, Parks and Tourism Administration and Women's Studies.
 Her commitment to empowering youth of color from low-income communities and creating social change is her personal and professional mission in life.

-Joe Steinberger, Development and Enrollment Associate
+Joe Steinberger, Development and Enrollment Manager